hitokiri-mata/katacoda-courses/kubernetes-observability/efk/step2-elasticsearch.md

 Add the chart repository for the Helm chart to be installed.

-`helm repo add stable https://kubernetes-charts.storage.googleapis.com`{{execute}}
+`helm repo add elastic https://helm.elastic.co`{{execute}}

 Deploy the public Helm chart for ElasticSearch.
 The chart's default settings are appropriately opinionated for production deployment.
 Here, some of the default settings are downsized to fit in this Katacoda cluster.

-`helm install elasticsearch stable/elasticsearch --namespace=logs \
+`helm install elasticsearch elastic/elasticsearch \
---set client.replicas=1 \
---set master.replicas=1 \
---set cluster.env.MINIMUM_MASTER_NODES=1 \
---set cluster.env.RECOVER_AFTER_MASTER_NODES=1 \
---set cluster.env.EXPECTED_MASTER_NODES=1 \
---set data.replicas=1 \
---set data.heapSize=300m \
---set master.persistence.storageClass=elasticsearch-master \
---set master.persistence.size=5Gi \
+--version=7.8.1 \
---set data.persistence.storageClass=elasticsearch-data \
+--namespace=logs \
---set data.persistence.size=5Gi`{{execute}}
+-f elastic-values.yaml`{{execute}}

-ElasticsSearch is starting and will become available in a few moments.
-In the meantime, move onto the next installation step.
+ElasticsSearch is starting and will be available in a few moments.
+In the meantime, move to the next installation step.